Packing Materials 101: 15 Things You Don’t Need to Buy

 14. Beer Boxes

-Anything that doesn’t have to be dry cleaned can be used as a packing supply.
+Anything that doesn’t have to be dry cleaned can be used as packing materials.
 Towels, soft sweaters, pajamas, and sweatshirts provide boxes with a fair amount of cushioning.
-You can also use tees and tanks to wrap breakables.
+You can also use t-shirts and tanks to wrap breakables.